 So they say blogging is dead!?
 Ummmmm…I beg to differ.
 Blogging is definitely alive and well however, it has changed in a big way over the years.
-If you want to start a blog that makes money nowadays you will have to do things differently.
+If you want to start a blog that makes money these days you will have to do things differently.

 Long gone are the days when you could just throw up a short article and a few links and call it a day.
 It takes more of an effort than that.

 Blogging draws people from all walks of life and occupations.
 Every person has their own reasons as to why they started.

 The purpose of this post is to show you what is possible (on a monetary level) with blogging.
 The following blog income reports are meant to inspire you to take action.
 Keep in mind that the bloggers mentioned in these reports are people just like you.
 The only difference is these people went the extra mile by treating their blogs as more of a business than a hobby.

 - 5 Affordable Blogging Courses That Are So Worth The Money